 What Is Baroque Art?

-Baroque art started during the late 1500s into the early 1700s.
-It was an art period during the Counter-Reformation when the Catholic Church was in opposition to the Protestants, who had started the Reformation.
-As part of the reaction, the Catholic Church wanted art to inspire the masses and leave them in awe of the magnificence and beauty of not only the Church, but the power and majesty of the Biblical and mythological narratives portrayed through paintings, sculpture, and architecture.
+Baroque art was an art period during the Counter-Reformation when the Catholic Church was in opposition to the Protestants, who had started the Reformation.
+As part of the reaction, the Catholic Church wanted art to inspire the masses and leave them in awe of the magnificence and beauty of not only the Church, but the power and majesty of the biblical and mythological narratives portrayed in paintings, sculpture, and architecture.
 Baroque art flourished since the early 17th century in Europe and lasted until the mid-18th century.

-The Baroque period was characterized by using embellished and ornate decorations in paintings, sculpture, and architecture.
-Baroque artists portrayed a heightened sense of emotion in their paintings – often a scene when the most action would take place.
-Furthermore, the Baroque period can be known to be theatrical while remaining true to the styles of classicism and naturalism.
-Many artists used new techniques to emphasize emotion, such as chiaroscuro, which explored light and dark contrasts.
+Baroque art was characterized by the use of ornate decorations in paintings, sculpture, and architecture.
+Baroque artists portrayed a heightened sense of emotion in their paintings, often through the depiction of a scene with intense action and movement.
+Furthermore, the Baroque period was also known to be theatrical while remaining true to the styles of Classicism and Naturalism.
+Many artists used new techniques to emphasize emotion, including chiaroscuro, which explored light and dark contrasts.

 When Was the Baroque Period?